aws/awsui-documentation/components/hotspot.md

 # Hotspot

-In Hands-on tutorials, hotspots are invisible containers that mark the spots where hotspot icons should be placed.
-Hotspot icons are rendered by the Annotation context and are used to open and close annotation popovers.
+In hands-on tutorials, hotspots are invisible containers that mark the spots where hotspot icons should be placed.
+Hotspot icons are rendered by the annotation context and are used to open and close annotation popovers.